 John travelled over to play at the spectacular 40th Anniversary Strawbs weekend in September 2009, delivering a great solo set with acoustic covers of various Strwabs, Hudson Ford and his own material.
 "Heavy Disguise" was strangely missing but all was revealed when in the stunning finale, John, with Dave Lambert in support, played the number along with Robert Kirby and the band - the first time it's ever been heard live as it was recorded on Grave New World.

 In 2011, John's collected best of, Resurrected (The Very Best Of And Then Some) was released on CD and download.
-And in 2014, John put out his first instrumental album, "No Talkin'".
+And in 2014, John put out his first instrumental album, "No Talkin'", and a year later in 2015, a really stunning album A Better Day.